TurboGears/tg2docs/docs/main/Config.rst

 with several methods that work on the config values to produce the two functions that set up your TurboGears app.

-We've taken care to make sure that the entire setup of the TG2 framework is done in code which you as the application developer control.
+We've taken care to make sure that the entire setup of the TurboGears |version| framework is done in code which you as the application developer control.
 You can easily customize it to your needs.
 If the standard config options we provide don't do what you need, you can subclass and override ``AppConfig`` to get exactly the setup you want.

 The ``base_config`` object that is created in ``app_cfg.py`` should be used to set whatever configuration values that belong to the